AquarlisPrime/Repo/Proposal.md

 #### 5. Methodology

-- **Data Collection**: Historical airline passenger data will be gathered from reliable sources.
+Data Collection: Historical airline passenger data will be gathered from reliable sources.

-- **Model Development**: Forecasting models such as ARIMA and LSTM will be implemented for comparison.
+Model Development: Forecasting models such as ARIMA and LSTM will be implemented for comparison.

-- **Evaluation**: Model performance will be assessed using standard metrics like MAE and RMSE.
+Evaluation : Model performance will be assessed using standard metrics like MAE and RMSE.

 #### 6. Code Development